OpenDevicePartnership/patina-qemu/Readme.md

 }
 ```

-The QEMU platform FDF files do support defining a build variable DXE_CORE_BINARY_PATH to override the default binary
+This repository's platform platform FDF files do support defining a build variable DXE_CORE_BINARY_PATH to override the
-from the nuget feed without needing to modify the FDF file.
-This can be set from the stuart_build command line to point
+default binary from the nuget feed without needing to modify the FDF file.
+This can be set from the stuart_build command
-to the new file:
+line to point to the new file:

 ```cmd
 stuart_build -c Platforms\QemuQ35Pkg\PlatformBuild.py --flashonly BLD_*_DXE_CORE_BINARY_PATH="<new dxe core file path>"